SAP-samples/abap-cheat-sheets/02_Structures.md

 - The tables are populated in a loop under various conditions.
 - The example demonstrates the impact of boxed components on memory usage.
 - To try it out, proceed as follows:
-  - Create a demo class named `zcl_demo_abap`, paste the code into it, and activate it.
+  - To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
+Activate the class.
   - The example does not display output in the console.
   - It includes sections you can comment in and out.
 See notes in the examples.
   - The code sections compare the memory usage of boxed and non-boxed components: